theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/sap-connection/the-connection-manager.md

 1. To create a new connection manager right-click in the connection managers within "Solution Explorer" area and choose **New connection Manager**.
 The window "Add SSIS Connection Manager" opens.
 ![Connection-Manager-01](/img/content/Connection-Manager-01.png){:class="img-responsive"}
 2. Select the XTRACT Connection Manager from the list and click **[Add]**.
-Xtract IS Connection manager appears under the tab *Connection Managers*.
+Xtract IS for Azure Connection manager appears under the tab *Connection Managers*.
-3. To configure the SAP connection, double-click the Xtract IS Connection Manager icon.
-The window "Xtract IS Connection Manager" opens.
+3. To configure the SAP connection, double-click the Xtract IS for Azure Connection Manager icon.
+The window "Xtract IS for Azure Connection Manager" opens.
 ![Connection-Manager](/img/content/Connection-Manager.png){:class="img-responsive" }
 4. Fill in all the necessary data (*Client*, *Username*, *Password* ect. see below).
 5. Click **[Test connection]** to check the connection to your SAP system. <br>
-If the connection test is successful, the Xtract IS component is ready to use.
+If the connection test is successful, the Xtract IS for Azure component is ready to use.

 ### SAP source system (1)
 There are two possibilities to connect to an SAP source system: